 The practicum consisting of a minimum of 400 hours of teaching practice and observation helps students gain experience and develop skill in putting the Montessori approach and principles into practice.
 Students present their completed curriculum manuals and teacher-made lessons materials at an oral/practical certification exam.

-Anita Wolberd, certified Montessori master teacher, is CMI’s co-founder and director.
-Her Montessori certifications are from the Pan American Montessori Society and master’s degree in Montessori education is from St. Catherine University.
-In addition to teacher certification programs, she has established schools in Montana and Idaho, provides consultation to schools and parents, and continues to teach at the early childhood level.
+Anita Wolberd, certified Montessori master teacher and CMI’s co-founder and director, holds Montessori certifications from the Pan American Montessori Society, a bachelor’s degree from Indiana University, a master’s degree in Montessori education from St. Catherine University, and certification in the Catechesis of the Good Shepherd.
+She has established schools in Montana and Idaho, provides consultation to schools and parents, and continues to teach at the early childhood level.
 She has served on various educational boards, including a term as chair of the Montessori Accreditation Council for Teacher Education (MACTE).
 Anita collaborated closely for over ten years with Dr. Elisabeth Caspari in the operation of their school and training center.
 She faithfully carries on the Caspari mission of transmitting the authentic message of Maria Montessori to today’s generation of teachers.

 Dr. Elisabeth Caspari (1899-2002), direct student of Maria Montessori and co-founder of Caspari Montessori Institute, dedicated her life to the education of young children and to preparing and inspiring their teachers.
 Before she met Dr. Montessori, she directed a school of music in Switzerland.
 After their meeting, and for fifty years, she actively carried the Montessori message and method to adults and children around the US and Mexico, leaving an unforgettable legacy with her motto “Love is the key.”
 In 1992, Dr. Caspari received the prestigious Lifetime Achievement Award from the Montessori Accreditation Council for Teacher Education.

-- CMI was co-founded by a direct student of Dr. Maria Montessori who took the Montessori message to heart and passed it on to CMI’s director with faithful authenticity during a decade of close collaboration and co-teaching.
+- CMI was co-founded by Dr. Elisabeth Caspari, a direct student of Dr. Maria Montessori who took the Montessori message to heart and passed it on to CMI’s director with faithful authenticity during a decade of close collaboration and co-teaching.

-- At CMI you will learn from a certified Montessori master teacher trainer who has been successfully preparing teachers for twenty years and who continues to work with young children.
-The director brings experience that is extensive and fresh, therefore providing time-tested guidance as well as insights into today’s educational challenges.
+- At CMI you will learn from CMI’s director, Anita Wolberd, a certified Montessori master teacher trainer who has been successfully preparing teachers for twenty-five years and who continues to work with young children.
+She brings experience that is extensive and fresh, therefore providing time-tested guidance as well as insights into today’s educational challenges.

-- The practical life materials are uniquely beautiful and sequenced to challenge each child, from the beginner to the most advanced.
+- Practical life materials are uniquely beautiful and sequenced to challenge each child, from the beginner to the most advanced.